 The president said committing acts of terrorism was relatively easy.

 "You put a guy with a briefcase full of explosives next to a building, a bank, or a shop; that's very easy, but it's a sign of weakness," Mr Santos said.

 Negotiators for the Farc declared the two-month unilateral truce in November.

 For its part, the Colombian government has refused to cease military operations during the negotiations, arguing that the left-wing rebels would use the opportunity to rearm.

-The talks aim to end five decades of an armed conflict that has killed an estimated 600,000 people in Colombia.
+The talks aim to end five decades of an armed conflict that has killed hundreds of thousands of people in Colombia.

 The security forces are also continuing their search for five employees of an international mining firm who were kidnapped by Colombia's second largest rebel force, the ELN, on Friday.

 An extra 1,500 soldiers and police have been sent to northern Bolivar province to try to encircle the rebels and force them to release the hostages, military officials said.

 The five, two Peruvian nationals, a Canadian, and two Colombians, were seized early on Friday by a group of about two dozen of the left-wing rebels.